The Boxer dog breed will fill your life with fun, laughter and play. Maturing at around three years old the Boxer is the Peter Pan of the dog world.

 White markings vary and can appear on the face, chest and paws.
 Although around twenty-five percent of Boxers are born all white, this is not a colour recognised in the show ring.
 Nevertheless, it doesn’t stop them from being family dogs or competing in other events like agility.

 All white Boxer dogs may need slightly more care than their fawn or brindle coloured counterparts as they sunburn quickly and are more prone to deafness.

 Fun-loving, spirited and goofy, the Boxer dog is engaging and entertaining.
 Loving, patient and playful, the Boxer is particularly good with children.

 Despite the Boxer’s docile nature, they protective of their family and home and are fearless in their defence of it.

-Boxer dog at its best A fantastic all-rounder.
+Boxer dog breed at its best A fantastic all-rounder.
 An ideal family dog that is loving and patient with children

 Aloof and dignified with strangers, the Boxer is a complete clown with family and friends.
 Quick-witted and easily bored, the Boxer likes to stay busy.

 Boxer dog breed at its worse An over exuberant, powerful dog that is stubborn and over-protective